jamesduv9/ci_cli/README.md

 # Run the ci_cli.py tooling
 python3 ci_cli.py (command) (options)
 ```
+### External software used
+- EVE-NG (Tested successfully with version 5.0.1-129)
+  - Must be loaded with an iosv l3 image AND csr1000v/csr8000v image
+- Linux box or system with Docker
+  - Linux box must have Python version >3.10 installed
+- Some CI tool (Gitlab/Jenkins/Circle/Argo/Travis etc.) (pipeline examples will use Gitlab CI)
+- Securecrt (optional)

 ## config.py
 The included config.py file can be modified to meet your needs by adding/removing functionality.
 By default, the majority of these configs are self explanatory, however the following specific to your lab deployment and should be adjusted: